dkvz/certificate-expiration-checker/README.md

 Config file can be given using the "-f" argument, or the program looks for a default config file in current directory.

-Either run the executable in one shot (invoked through something like cron) or daemon mode.
-That's it.
+For the moment the executable should be ran using cron or equivalent.

 ## Structure
 I think people write a lib.rs file to centralize everything to be used by main.rs.
 Gotta check actual projects to see how they distribute code into modules and files.